sn3dcovid19/visieres/README.md

 :clipboard: **Goals:** :clipboard:

 The main objective is to:
-+set up a voluntary and local production and supply chain of medical equipment necessary for health personnel and ensure their free distribution.
+* set up a voluntary and local production and supply chain of medical equipment necessary for health personnel and ensure their free distribution.

 The specific objectives are to:
-+create an open source decentralized Research & Development and manufacturing system by:
+* create an open source decentralized Research & Development and manufacturing system by:
-           +Quantifying hospital needs
+ * Quantifying hospital needs
-           +Connecting it to local fablabs (association, startups, schools, universities) for productionby coordinating
+ * Connecting it to local fablabs (association, startups, schools, universities) for productionby coordinating
-            delivery logistics and production
+ * delivery logistics and production
-           +Raising funds to support this decentralized infrastructure +create a training and sharing framework to support the new makers involved in the project and help the implementation of the project in other countries in Africa.
+ * Raising funds to support this decentralized infrastructure
+* create a training and sharing framework to support the new makers involved in the project and help the implementation of the project in other countries in Africa.

 :memo: **Targets:**
-Core target : Hospitals in charge of COVID-19 in Senegal Secondary target: Other hospitals and pharmacies Tertiary target: General public
+* Core target : Hospitals in charge of COVID-19 in Senegal
+* Secondary target: Other hospitals and pharmacies
+* Tertiary target: General public
-Interests of the target: Health
+* Interests of the target: Health

 If you want to contribute to any these projects, contact us at :email: [sn3dcovid19@gmail.com] :email: